GoCarrot/teak-unity/docs/fcm-migration.rst

 Import your GCM project as a Firebase project
 ---------------------------------------------
-Follow these instructions to import your project to Firebase: https://developers.google.com/cloud-messaging/android/android-migrate-fcm#import-your-gcm-project-as-a-firebase-project
+Follow `Google's instructions to import your project to Firebase <https://developers.google.com/cloud-messaging/android/android-migrate-fcm#import-your-gcm-project-as-a-firebase-project>`_.

-.. note:: You only need to follow step One of the instructions.
+.. important:: You only need to perform the **Import your GCM project as a Firebase project** step of those instructions.

     This doc describes everything else you need to do.